Black church: Politics and social issues

-The black church continues to be a source of support for members of the African-American community.
-When compared to American churches as a whole, black churches tend to focus more on social issues such as poverty, gang violence, drug use, prison ministries and racism.
-A study in 1996 found that black Christians were more likely to have heard about health care reform from their pastors than were white Christians.
+The black church continues to be a source of support for members of the African American community, like encouragement to obtain immunizations.
+When compared to American churches as a whole, predominantly African American churches tend to focus more on social issues such as poverty, gang violence, drug use, prison ministries and racism.
+A study in 1996 found that African American Christians were more likely to have heard about health care reform from their pastors than were white Christians.
+As of 2024, the National Black Church initiative had 27.7 million members in the United States.

-Most surveys indicate that while blacks tend to vote Democratic in elections, members of traditionally African-American churches are generally more socially conservative than white Protestants as a whole.
-Same-sex marriage and other LGBT issues have been among the leading causes for activism in some black churches, though a majority of black Protestants remain opposed to this stance.
+Most surveys indicate that while black people tend to vote Democratic in elections, members of traditionally African American churches are generally more socially conservative than white Protestants as a whole.
+Same-sex marriage and other LGBT issues have been among the leading causes for activism in some black churches; though a majority of black Protestants remained opposed to same-sex marriage as of 2015, support grew to a majority of both black Protestant and black Catholic respondents in later surveys.
 Nevertheless, some denominations have been discussing this issue.
 For example, the African Methodist Episcopal Church prohibits its ministers from officiating same-sex weddings, but it does not have a clear policy on ordination.

-Some members of the black clergy have not accepted same-sex marriage.
-A group known as the Coalition of African American Pastors (CAAP), maintains their disdain for gay marriage.
-The CAAP president, Reverend William Owens, claims that the marriage equality act will cause corruption within the United States.
+Some African American clergy have not accepted same-sex marriage.
+A group known as the Coalition of African American Pastors (CAAP), maintains their opposition to gay marriage.
+The CAAP president, Reverend William Owens Sr., asserts that the marriage equality act will cause corruption within the United States.
 The organization insists that a real union is between a man and a woman.
 They also believe that the law prohibiting gay marriage should have been upheld.
+Other African American religious leaders that echoed Owens' position were Bishop Janice Hollis, presiding prelate for Covenant International Fellowship of Churches in Philadelphia; Bishop Charles G. Nauden of Holyway Church of God in Christ of Southern California; and the Reverend Dean Nelson, vice chairman of the Frederick Douglass Foundation.
 The CAAP members agree that the Supreme Court had no right to overturn the constitutional ruling.